 Dog walks are fantastic, right?
 We love to see Tati, Petal & Milo with tails held high and wagging as they just love their walks.
-You know what, we love it just as much as they do, don't we?
+And of course, we love it just as much as they do, don't we?

-Not only do your dogs need to relieve themselves but they also need time to stop and smell as dogs learn about the world around them through their noses.
-It's not about running or chasing until they drop.
+Not only do our dogs need to relieve themselves and get some exercise, but they also need time to stop and smell as dogs learn about the world around them through their noses.
+It's not just about running or chasing until they drop.
+Flicky sticks have their place, though I'm not a fan myself.
 Regular mental and physical exercise is essential regardless of size, breed, gender or age to keep them healthy too - helping prevent weight-gain and holding at bay degenerative joint diseases in older dogs.
 Same goes for us!

 So grab a lead, whistle up the pup, and go for a walk—today and every day!
 As dog owners we have a built in way to jumpstart or upgrade to a more a healthy life.
 Our dogs are the perfect personal trainers; always enthusiastic, motivated and never skipping a 'workout' because the weather’s bad or they have something else to do!
 To help, why not pin a calendar on the fridge, mark up a schedule for each day and add a sticker for every walk completed.

 As for our mental health, of course dog walking is great for a little social life too as we stop for a brief, appropriately distanced “hi” to other dogs and their owners, even..no, especially now; its more important than ever!